nasa-gibs/onearth/doc/configuration.md

 ### Optional for WMTS/TWMS

 #### ZENJPEG
 Currently mod_convert need two layers to be setup.
 One will serve the source ZENJPEGS similar to a normal jpeg, while the second will convert the ZENJPEG.
 The second will have the following an extra config pointing to the first layer.
+The name of the source ZENJPEG layer should be the same as that of the converted layer but end with `_ZEN`.

 ```
 convert_mrf:
-  convert_source: "layer_id and format (ie: GOES-East_ABI_Air_Mass_v0_NRT .jpeg) of the source zenjpeg.
+  convert_source: "layer_id and format (ie: GOES-East_ABI_Air_Mass_v0_NRT_ZEN .jpeg) of the source zenjpeg.
 ```

   This layer_id (convert_src_name) and format is used to generate the Convert_Source {external_endpoint}/{convert_src_name}/default/${{date}}/{tilematrixset}/ {format} for mod_convert configs. convert_mrf must also be listed in the layer's "best" configuration file.